 SCIENTIFIC BACKGROUND

-Fertility behavior of immigrants is perceived to be an important indicator to the degree of social integration in the country of destination (De Valk & Milewski, 2011).
-In the Western European context, the focus is often on immigrants from high-fertility to European low fertility countries.
-While the fertility patterns of immigrants in Europe has been studied for many years, focusing on the effect of the migration process itself and the degree of adaptation to the new environment, research on the descendants of immigrants is still on its early years.
-It is only now that there is enough cohorts of second generation women who are getting closer to the end of their reproductive years, allowing thorough investigation on their family and complete fertility behavior (Andersson et.al., 2017).
-The majority of the existing studies show that the descendants of immigrants have, on the one hand, higher levels of fertility than native population, but lower than their immigrant parents, on the other hand (Dubuc, 2012; Milewski, 2007).
-Consequently, these observed fertility patterns indicate on some degree of intergenerational convergence and adaptation to the norms of the receiving country.
+The fertility behavior of immigrants is considered an important indicator of their degree of social integration in their adopted countries (De Valk & Milewski, 2011).
+In the Western European context, the focus is often on immigrants who comes from high-fertility countries to low fertility countries in Europe.
+The fertility patterns of immigrants in Europe have been studied for many years in research focusing on the effect of the migration process itself and their degree of adaptation to the new environment.
+However, research on the descendants of immigrants is still in the early stages.
+Only now are there sufficient cohorts of second-generation women, who are reaching the end of their reproductive years, thus allowing a thorough investigation of their complete family and fertility behavior (Andersson et.al., 2017).
+The majority of existing studies show that the descendants of immigrants have, on the one hand, higher levels of fertility than the native population, but lower levels than their immigrant parents, on the other (Dubuc, 2012; Milewski, 2007).
+Consequently, these observed fertility patterns point toward some degree of intergenerational convergence and adaptation to the norms of the receiving country.

-The massive immigration flows from less developed countries to Western Europe have led to a greater attention on its’ social, economic and political impact, among both politicians and native Europeans.
-The immigration issue has reached the top of the list of concerns among European citizens (at the EU level: Eurobarometer, 2019), with evidence supporting the claim that society heterogeneity negatively affect public support for welfare state redistribution and the inclusion of immigrants (Mau & Burkhardt, 2019).
-Welfare dependency of immigrants compared to natives, and the amount of welfare services and other social benefits that immigrants consume are in the center of this debate.
-More specifically, the extant that immigrants access to non-contributory social protection schemes, which directly draw their resources from the general fiscal budget, compared to natives.
-Studies have shown that the higher relative probability of immigrants’ dependency on non-contributory schemes is diminish when controlled for age, gender, education and family size (Conte & Mazza, 2019).
-If so, the higher the degree of immigrants’ integration, in terms of fertility and family behavior and socioeconomic status, the less they will depend on public funds.
+The massive immigration flows from less developed countries to Western Europe have led to a greater attention, among both politicians and the native European population at large, on immigration’s social, economic, and political impact.
+The immigration issue has reached the top of the list of concerns among European citizens (at the EU level: Eurobarometer, 2019), with evidence supporting the claim that societal heterogeneity negatively affects public support for welfare state redistribution and immigrants’ inclusion in such programs (Mau & Burkhardt, 2019).
+The issue of the welfare dependency of immigrants compared to natives and the amount of welfare services and other social benefits that immigrants consume is at the heart of this debate.
+Specifically, the debate focuses on the extent to which immigrants, as compared to natives, have access to non-contributory social protection schemes, which directly draw their resources from the general fiscal budget; studies have shown that the higher relative probability that immigrants will be dependent on non-contributory schemes diminishes when controlled for age, gender, education, and family size (Conte & Mazza, 2019).
+The higher the degree of immigrants’ integration, in terms of fertility, family behavior, and socioeconomic status, the less they will depend on public funds.

-The welfare state, originated in Europe, created in order to design a cohesive economic, social, political and cultural system, and to address related challenges in the new industrial environment (Van Kersbergen, 2016).
-European welfare regimes, although share the same origin and primary goal, have substantial differences.
-Esping-Andersen in his typology (1990) describes three welfare states models, the conservative, the social democratic and the liberal.
-The models differ mainly in the quality of social rights and the perception of the relationships between the state, market and family in social provision.
-The distinction of welfare characteristics is important here in order to analyze each receiving country.
-First, with regard to its relevant policies which directly and indirectly affect family and fertility decision making and behavior.
-And second, respecting the degree of immigrants inclusion to the general social rights, in addition to specific immigrant integration schemes.
+The welfare state, which originated in Europe, was created in order to design a cohesive economic, social, political, and cultural system, and to address related challenges in the new industrial environment (Van Kersbergen, 2016).
+Despite these common origins and shared goals, different European welfare regimes have substantial differences.
+In his typology, Esping-Andersen (1990) describes three welfare state models: conservative, social democratic, and liberal.
+The models differ mainly in the quality of social rights and the perception of the roles of the state, the market, and the family in social provision.
+Distinguishing between the characteristics of the various welfare regimes is important here in order to analyze each receiving country.
+This relates both to the policies that directly and indirectly affect family and fertility decision making and behavior, and the degree of immigrants’ inclusion in general welfare programs, alongside targeted immigrant integration schemes.